jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfgmonitor_alarmaction_connectionis.md

 Consider adding the Stop processing further rules action.

-In this example an email is sent to jsmith every time the Backup - Days Since Last Full Backup alarm is raised.
-In addition, an email is sent to dbrown when the alarm is raised on connection M601\SQLK8.
+In this example an email is sent to jsmith every time the **Backup - Days Since Last Full Backup alarm** is raised.
+In addition, an email is sent to *dbrown* when the alarm is raised on connection *M601\SQLK8*.

 ```
 For all alarms